Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 02.18.54 UTC
+- WIB: Senin, 22 September 2025 03.26.29 UTC
-- WITA: Senin, 22 September 2025 03.18.54 UTC
+- WITA: Senin, 22 September 2025 04.26.29 UTC
-- WIT: Senin, 22 September 2025 04.18.54 UTC
+- WIT: Senin, 22 September 2025 05.26.29 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: nature
+Kategori: friendship